srele96/sk-experiments/README.md

 This repository is collection of research I find interesting

+## Migration to monorepo

+Migration to monorepo allowed me to share one configuration for every project in `yes-module` directory.

+Another advantage is having one node_modules in the root so I don't have to navigate around to run `npm install`.

+Another breaking change is migration to yarn 3 because it provides improved support for workspaces.

 ## Motivation for this repository

 Three years ago I started working on habit to continuously learn.
 Over the time amount of time spent learning increased, amount of personal projects grew proportionally.
 Before decision to create this repository, I realized I had a lot of work locally, disorganized.